nickbrandt/GitLab/doc/administration/object_storage.md

 - If GitLab is using non-secure HTTP to access the object storage, clients may generate `https->http` downgrade errors and refuse to process the redirect.
 The solution to this is for GitLab to use HTTPS.
-LFS, for example, it generates this error:
+LFS, for example, generates this error:

    ```plaintext
    LFS: lfsapi/client: refusing insecure redirect, https->http